Last modified October 17, 2024 by John Mcgrath

 Facebook

-To encourage users to share content or refer your app on Facebook directly from an in-app message or Conversation, append the content or app URL to Facebook’s share URL: .
+To encourage users to share content or refer your app on Facebook directly from an in-app message, append the content or app URL to Facebook’s share URL: .

 For example, if I wanted to encourage users to share Swrve’s website by tapping a button, the URL would be: https://www.facebook.com/sharer/sharer.php?u=http://swrve.com.